 This example shows how to generate analog output data using non-blocking commands.
 This allows you to continue working in the MATLAB command window during the generation.
 This is called background generation.
 Use foreground generation to cause MATLAB to wait for the entire data generation to complete before you can execute your next command.
-Learn more about foreground generation in Generate Signals Using NI Devices.
+Learn more about foreground generation in Generate Signals on NI devices that Output Voltage.

 daq.getDevices to display a list of devices available to your machine and MATLAB®.
 For this example use the NI-9263 with device ID 'cDAQ1Mod2'.
 Output data on 3 channels at a rate of 10000 scans per second.